Button (computing): macOS

-Buttons in macOS's Aqua interface are usually depicted as rounded-rectangles of crystallised glass.
-Normally these buttons are light grey in color, and turn blue when pressed.
+Buttons in macOS's Aqua interface are usually depicted as rounded-rectangles of crystallized glass.
+Normally these buttons are light grey in color and turn blue when pressed.
 The button with keyboard focus (selectable with the spacebar) appears with a blue glow surrounding it.
 The default button in an active window (selectable with the return key) animates between a bright blue and a darker blue (the same color as a pressed button).

 Also used, primarily within application toolbars, are slightly rounded rectangles with a light grey metallic appearance.
 These buttons appear darker and "pushed inward" when pressed.

 Window management controls appear in the top left corner of each window.
 These buttons are similar in style to standard aqua buttons, but are color-coded as a memory aid.
 From left to right, these are: "Close Window", shown in red; "Minimize Window", shown in yellow; and "Zoom", shown in green, which causes the window to resize to best fit its contents.

 Windows shell

-Buttons in Microsoft Windows are usually rectangular, with mildly rounded corners in Windows XP, Vista, and 7, with a return to form in Windows 11.
+Buttons in Microsoft Windows are usually rectangular, with mildly rounded corners in Windows XP, Vista, and 7, in Windows 11.
 In Windows 8, the buttons are rectangular with sharp corners.
 A button with active focus is shown with a black dotted line just inside the border of the button.
 In addition, more recent versions, the default button is shown with a blue border.
 In Windows Vista and Windows 7, the default button will slowly fade between its normal appearance and the blue border.
 Window management controls are in the upper right-hand corner of the application window, and, from left to right: "minimize" the window (causing it to disappear into the taskbar at the bottom of the screen); maximize the window (causing it to expand to cover the whole screen; if the window is already maximized, the button will restore it to its previous size and position); and close the window.